 The bill also introduces section 31-5.1-4.2, which requires manufacturers, distributors, or factory branches to notify existing dealers in writing by certified mail before establishing or relocating a dealership.
 This section includes criteria for determining "good cause" for such actions.

-Additionally, the bill enhances protections for dealers by ensuring fair compensation for parts and labor related to recall repairs at the dealer's retail rate.
-It prohibits manufacturers, distributors, or factory branches from imposing burdensome methods for establishing these rates.
-The legislation establishes clear timelines for claim approvals, mandating that claims not addressed within thirty days are automatically deemed approved.
+Additionally, the bill enhances the rights of dealership owners by mandating fair compensation for parts and labor related to recall repairs at the dealer's retail rate.
+It prohibits manufacturers, distributors, or factory branches from imposing burdensome methods for establishing retail rates.
+The bill establishes clear timelines for claim approvals, ensuring claims not addressed within thirty days are automatically approved.

-The bill introduces obligations during recalls, including compensation for dealers holding used vehicles under Stop-Sale or Do-Not-Drive orders, and clarifies liability for damages during transportation.
-Overall, the bill aims to create a more equitable and transparent environment for motor vehicle dealers, ensuring compliance with updated recall and warranty obligations.
+New obligations during recalls include compensation for dealers holding used vehicles under Stop-Sale or Do-Not-Drive orders, and it clarifies liability for damages during vehicle transportation.
+The bill also includes provisions for promotional activities and establishes that manufacturers, distributors, or factory branches must compensate dealers for any incentive or reimbursement program sponsored by them.
+Overall, the legislation aims to create a more equitable and transparent environment for motor vehicle dealers, ensuring compliance with recall and warranty obligations.